sikopet/blog/posts/dhcp.md

 * ISC DHCP server -- most common; `dhcp`, `dhcp-server`, `dhcp3-server`, `isc-dhcp-server`
 * Dnsmasq -- DHCP + DNS, good for small networks

+## How DHCP works

+1. Client broadcasts "Help!
+Who am I?" (on generic all-ones broadcast address as it doesn't know its netmask yet)
+2. DHCP server negotiates with the client the IP address and other networking parameters
+3. When the client's lease time is half over, it tries to renew its lease

 ## Setting up a DHCP